home-assistant/home-assistant.io/source/_integrations/vera.markdown

 1. From the Home Assistant front-end, navigate to 'Configuration' then 'Integrations'.
 Under 'Set up a new integration' locate 'Vera' and click 'Configure'.
 2. Enter the url for the controller and click 'Submit'.

+## Options
+Once the Vera integration is configured, you can set additional options in the integration, click the gear icon.

-    * By default your switches will be added to Home Assistant as switches, however, if some of them are light switches, you can tell Home Assistant this by providing a list of light ids.
+- Vera switch device - By default your switches will be added to Home Assistant as switches, however, if some of them are light switches, you can tell Home Assistant this by providing a list of light ids.
-    * Vera imports detailed Z-Wave devices into Home Assistant.
+- Vera device ids to exclude - Vera imports detailed Z-Wave devices into Home Assistant.
 This can include system devices and other devices that you don't use; you can tell Home Assistant not to load these devices by providing a list of device ids.

 You can find the Vera device id either via the advanced properties of the device in the Vera UI or by checking the `Vera Device Id` attribute on each device imported into Home Assistant (under the developer tools).